 Stone Church Arts Concerts Fall 2013

-Concerts begin at 7:30 pm and doors open at 7:00 pm
+Unless otherwise noted, concerts are on Saturdays night beginning at 7:30 pm with doors open at 7:00 pm

 Following in the tradition of instrumentalists of the Renaissance all over Europe who arranged polyphonic vocal music for the instruments of their time (lutes, viols, recorders), Duo Orfeo presents a program built around their arrangements for electric guitars of great sacred vocal music drawn from the whole breadth of western musical history.
 Pairing these innovative arrangements with less directly devotional music, we see the connections between all music that praises, wonders, fears, and exalts, whether its object be God, mystery, beauty, or love.
 Ultimately, it is through the music itself that the human heart speaks most directly, leaving that which is deepest unnamed.

 DEC 7: "Soli Deo Gloria" with Duo Orfeo, Electric Guitar Duo